 - It starts with a few breaths in the abdomen.
 Change, grasp, and relax each major muscle group, working your way up or down the body.

-- And Try and notice the difference between a tense and open-air situation that smells as you strengthen muscles and exhale as you relax and move on.
+- Try and notice the difference between a tense and open-air situation that smells as you strengthen muscles and exhales as you relax and move on.